samiralam/rules-compendium/docs/phb/3-character-classes/sorcerer.md

 ***Prepared Spells of Level 1+.*** You prepare the list of level 1+ spells that are available for you to cast with this feature.
 To start, choose two level 1 Sorcerer spells.
 [Burning Hands](/spells/2618946-burning-hands) and [Detect Magic](/spells/2619097-detect-magic) are recommended.

 The number of spells on your list increases as you gain Sorcerer levels, as shown in the Prepared Spells column of the [Sorcerer Features table](#SorcererFeatures).
 Whenever that number increases, choose additional Sorcerer spells until the number of spells on your list matches the number in the Sorcerer Features table.
 The chosen spells must be of a level for which you have spell slots.
-For example, if you’re a level 3 Sorcerer, your list of prepared spells can include six Sorcerer spells of level 1 or 2 in any combination.
+For example, if you're a level 3 Sorcerer, your list of prepared spells can include six Sorcerer spells of level 1 or 2 in any combination.

-If another Sorcerer feature gives you spells that you always have prepared, those spells don’t count against the number of spells you can prepare with this feature, but those spells otherwise count as Sorcerer spells for you.
+If another Sorcerer feature gives you spells that you always have prepared, those spells don't count against the number of spells you can prepare with this feature, but those spells otherwise count as Sorcerer spells for you.

 ***Changing Your Prepared Spells.*** Whenever you gain a Sorcerer level, you can replace one spell on your list with another Sorcerer spell for which you have spell slots.